junxit/us-congress-bills-110/metadata.md

 - 2007-02-13 — Introduced in House
 - 2007-02-13 — Introduced in House
 - 2007-02-13 — Referred to the House Committee on Transportation and Infrastructure.
+- 2007-02-14 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2007-03-01 — Committee Consideration and Mark-up Session Held.
+- 2007-03-01 — Ordered to be Reported by Voice Vote.
+- 2007-03-01 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2007-03-26 — Considered under suspension of the rules. (consideration: CR H3022-3023)
+- 2007-03-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1019.
+- 2007-03-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-03-26 — Mr. Cohen moved to suspend the rules and pass the bill.
+- 2007-03-26 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3022)
+- 2007-03-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3022)
+- 2007-03-26 — Placed on the House Calendar, Calendar No. 30.
+- 2007-03-26 — Reported by the Committee on Transportation.
+H. Rept.
+110-70.
+- 2007-03-26 — Reported by the Committee on Transportation.
+H. Rept.
+110-70.